demotomohiro/picosdk4nim/README.md

 Requires Picoprobe, OpenOCD and GDB.
 Loaded program will be lost when Pico lost power or reset.
 1. Build your code with `-d:PicoBinaryType=no_flash`
-1. Install GDB (Read "Chapter 6.
-Debugging with SWD" in "Getting started with Raspberry Pi Pico")
+1. Install GDB (gdb-multiarch or arm-none-eabi-gdb)
-1. Build OpenOCD (Read "Appendix A: Using Picoprobe" in "Getting started with Raspberry Pi Pico")
+1. Build OpenOCD (Read Appendix A: Debugprobe in [Getting Started with the Raspberry Pi Pico-Series](https://rptl.io/pico-get-started))
-1. Build and flash picoprobe (Read Appedix A again)
+1. If you use a second Pico or Pico 2 instead of Debug Probe, install picoprobe (Read Appedix A again) to it
 1. Wire Picoprobe to another Pico (Read Appedix A again)
 1. Set environment variable `OPENOCD_PATH` to OpenOCD directory so that `$OPENOCD_PATH/src/openocd` refers `openocd` executable
 1. Run following command: